 Karen Kun is the Founder and Executive Director of Waterlution, and co-founder of Greatness – The Great Lakes Project.
 She credits her time living among Indigenous communities in Latin America as the inspiration behind applying water as a metaphor for everything essential in caring for and preserving ourselves and our planet.
 Thirteen years later, Karen continues to incorporate the practice of storytelling, building personal connections, peer-to-peer social engagement, and empathy as the fundamental tools in creating meaningful water dialogue.
 She is well known for her motto, which is to simply show up.
 Showing up has given Karen the opportunity to develop unexpected partnerships and to experiment with a variety of viewpoints and approaches.
 As a woman, mother, entrepreneur, risk-taker, mentor and Waterlution’s leader, Karen proudly supports youth.
 Growing the development of future global water leaders with the necessary tools to approach complex water issues has become a monumental aspect of Waterlution’s ongoing work and driver for change.
 Along with her water background, she is a skilled business leader who from 2005-2012 was publisher of Corporate Knights magazine.

 Dona joined Waterlution in 2011, with a mission to grow a local hub of impassioned young water leaders and professionals.
 Over three years she built a robust network across Toronto and Southern Ontario and supported hubs across other hotspot cities in Canada.
 Ever since, she has been channeling her passion for using creative methodologies and techniques in designing experiences for people and projects at the intersection of social and environmental (water) innovation as an engagement process designer.
 Trained in the Art of Hosting and as a member of the global organisation Water Youth Network, she has hosted and facilitated hundreds of workshops (including at the Budapest Water Summit, 7th World Water Forum in South Korea, Water Innovation Labs – Canada, Europe, India and more, Singapore International Water Week), in community, academic and corporate settings and with diverse stakeholder groups.
-She is now Project Lead on the Great Waters Challenge and working with Waterlution on the global expansion of the Water Innovation Labs.
+Apart from leading several Waterlution projects like the Great Waters Challenge and AquaHacking Youth Delegation, she is now Global Lead on the Water Innovation Labs, focused on the international expansion of this world-class training in 21st century skills for young water leaders.
+She holds a Master in Globalization Studies from the Centre for Globalization and Human Condition at McMaster University, with a joint graduate diploma in Water Without Borders from the United Nations University- Institute for Water, Environment and Health (INWEH).
 Dona is also co-founder of the Freeing Dreams Institute.
-She holds a Master in Globalization Studies from the Centre for Globalization and Human Condition at McMaster University, with a joint graduate diploma in Water Without Borders from the United Nations University- Institute for Water, Environment and Health (INWEH).